npm/npme-auth-github/README.md

 2. Unless specified otherwise, frontdoor checks the authorization token on every request by calling the authentication webservice.
-3. Authentication webservice calls its configured authorization strategy, passing the token to it and request context to it.
+3. Authentication webservice calls its configured authorization strategy, passing the token and request context to it.
-4. Authorization strategy either returns whether authorization was successful or not.
+4. Authorization strategy returns whether authorization was successful or not.
 5. If authorization succeeded, session store is called with a key (in form of `"user-" + token`) to retrieve.